 Accounts payable to PostNL Group companies/interest expense

-Net financing activities from Group companies
+Net investing activities from accounts receivable from Group companies

 Income tax received from/(paid to) PostNL Group companies

 For the compensation of the members of the Board of Management and Supervisory Board, see note 5.1 to the consolidated financial statements.